-An analogy is to think of a friend who is a baby-sitter.
-If they only baby sit babies who are 6 months old, compare them to someone who has experience with kids of all ages.
-It's easy to say that the person with a wider range of experience is a bit more well rounded as a baby sitter.
-That's not to say that your friend isn't the world's best baby sitter of 6 month old babies though.
-In a similar train of thought, if banks see that you are responsible with credit cards, auto loans, a mortgage and a private loan, they'll see that you probably would treat their knew loan with the same amount of responsibility.
+An analogy is to think of a friend who is a babysitter.
+If they only babysit babies who are 6 months old, compare them to someone who has experience with kids of all ages.
+It’s easy to say that the person with a wider range of experience is a bit more well rounded as a baby sitter.
+That’s not to say that your friend isn’t the world’s best baby sitter of 6-month-old babies though.
+In a similar train of thought, if banks see that you are responsible with credit cards, auto loans, a mortgage, and a private loan, they’ll see that you probably would treat their new loan with the same amount of responsibility.

 With that said, do NOT go and open a personal loan just to boost your credit score.
 Your credit mix accounts for only 10% of your score, so it really doesn’t make a big difference.

 If you really want to improve your credit score, simply focus on the basics.
 Always make on-time payments on all of your accounts, lower your utilization, and keep your oldest accounts open.

 Three things will hurt your credit score A LOT:

 - Foreclosing your home.